awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 ## Managing CMK Tags \(Console\)<a name="manage-tags"></a>

 You can manage tags for your CMKs from the IAM section of the AWS Management Console\.
-You can add tags to a CMK when you [create it](create-keys.md)\.
-You can also use the console's key details page to manage, add, edit, and delete tags for a CMK\.
+You can add tags to a CMK when you [create it](create-keys.md) in the console\.
+Then, add, edit, and delete tags at any time\.
 For more information, see [Editing Keys](editing-keys.md)\.

 **To manage tags for your CMKs \(console\)**